Whoaa512/starred/README.md

 ## Rust

+- [just-every/code](https://github.com/just-every/code) - Every Code - push frontier AI to it limits.
+A fork of the Codex CLI with validation, automation, browser integration, multi-agents, theming, and much more.
+Orchestrate agents from OpenAI, Claude, Gemi
 - [reacherhq/check-if-email-exists](https://github.com/reacherhq/check-if-email-exists) - Check if an email address exists without sending any email, written in Rust.
 Comes with a ⚙️ HTTP backend.
 - [snipt/snipt](https://github.com/snipt/snipt) - Snipt is a powerful text snippet expansion tool!
 - [junkdog/tachyonfx](https://github.com/junkdog/tachyonfx) - Effects and animation library for Ratatui applications